nims-dpfc/nims-hyrax/README.md

 You can see the state of the containers with `docker-compose ps`, and view logs e.g. for the web container using `docker-compose logs web`

-The services that you would need to monitor the ligs for are docker mainly web and workers.
+The services that you would need to monitor the logs for are docker mainly web and workers.

-### Backups

-There is [docker documentation](https://docs.docker.com/storage/volumes/#backup-restore-or-migrate-data-volumes) advising how to back up volumes and their data.

-### System initialisation and configuration

-* As mentioned above, there is a `.env` file containing application secrets.
-This **must not** be checked into version control!
-* The system is configured on start-up using the `docker-entrypoint.sh` script, which configures users in the `seed/setup.json` file.
-* Importers are run manually in the container using the rails console.
-See [The project wiki](https://github.com/antleaf/nims-hyrax/wiki) for more information.

 ### Some example docker commands and usage: